drkvogel/bb-quizzes/notes/done.md

 ## done

-now top image is wrong - always intro5.png!- set $('.middleImg img#introImg') hoops scaling not working - .middleImg margins being set, but image will not scale and is pushed left... aha - img width: 100% css: #middleImg now .middleImg
+navBar should be devBar (navCtl should be navBar?) # has class="navbar" which is Bootstrap now top image is wrong - always intro5.png!- set $('.middleImg img#introImg') hoops scaling not working - .middleImg margins being set, but image will not scale and is pushed left... aha - img width: 100% css: #middleImg now .middleImg